-2. Get familiar with SEO
+2. Get familiar with how SEO works when blogging

 If you’re not familiar with SEO, blogging is a great way to learn.
 However, teaching yourself SEO takes time and effort.
 And trial and error.

 If you don’t correctly implement SEO, then search engines cannot index your pages and posts.
 Nor will they be able to ensure that they’re catching your updates promptly.
-Ultimately, there are many ways to optimize SEO and blogging can help you get there.
+Ultimately, there are many ways to optimize SEO, and blogging can help you get there.

 PRO TIP: At the very beginning, make sure to register your website with search engines (Google, Bing, etc.).

-3. Stick to deadlines and goals
+3. Stick to blogging deadlines and goals

 Set posting deadlines and stick to them, consistently.
 (P.S.
 Editorial calendars help!)